codeclimate/codeclimate-rubocop/config/contents/layout/block_alignment.md

     # bad

     foo.bar
       .each do
         baz
           end

     # good

-    variable = lambda do |i|
-      i
+    foo.bar
+      .each do
+        baz
     end

 ### Example: EnforcedStyleAlignWith: start_of_block
     # bad

     foo.bar
       .each do
         baz
           end

     # good